Thmyris/Connect-4/readme.md

 - Initial release

 ###### More Updates?
 For the time being I consider this small weekend project done, will move on to other ventures.
+Maybe in the future I may come back to this to add an unbeatable AI (This is possible).

 ## License
 I do not own the concept idea of "Connect 4" or any of its assets.
 Pls no sue :P